mamuz/MamuzContentManager/README.md

 ## Workflow

-If routing is successful to a page entity found by active flag and path argument, page content will be responsed in a new view model.
+If routing is successful to a page entity found by published flag and path argument, page content will be responsed in a new view model.
 Otherwise it will set a 404 status code to http response object.